-The Company nominated Takehiro Kamigama as an Outside Director in the belief that he will provide the Company's management with valuable advice and supervision based on his wide range of insights and his ample experience in management and technology, through his experiences in various managerial positions, including as a representative director at a global company.
+The Company nominated Takehiro Kamigama as an Outside Director in the belief that he will provide valuable advice and supervision regarding the Company's management based on his wide range of insights and his ample experience of management and technology, through his experiences in various managerial positions, including the representative director of a global company.
 He meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.